Winter Gifts

 Charley darted across the street to the theater and jumped into the already-forming ticket line.
 He’d stood there for about forty-five seconds when, “Corn-fed” Corbett walked up to him.

-“Hey, Charley--how’s it hangin’?”
+“Hey, Charley, how’s it hangin’?”

-“Oh, hi Corn-fed.
-It’s goin’ okay.
-How are you?”
+“Oh, hi, Corn-fed.
+It’s hangin’ okay, I guess.
+How 'bout you?”

 Loud enough for everyone within thirty feet to hear him, Corn-fed replied, “Hell, I don’t know!
-I just know you get to see a nekid woman takin’ a shower and she gets stabbed a whole bunch of times and the blood runs everywhere!”
+I just know you get to see a nekid woman takin’ a shower and she gets stabbed a whole bunch of times and blood runs everywhere!”

 “Heh-heh!” giggled Corn-fed, loudly, “Yeah, I saw it last night, and now I’m gonna see it again!”